Philadelphia police investigating after unruly crowd gathers outside City Hall

 A driver was seen performing stunts in front of a large crowd in Center City.
 Another video showed people jumping on top of a Philadelphia police vehicle.
-At some point during the incident, fireworks were even shot into the sky as the chaos unfolded.
+At one point, fireworks were even shot into the sky as the chaos unfolded.

+Many who watched the video were surprised there to hear there have been no reported injuries given the large crowd size.

 "It kind of looked reckless, to be honest with you," said Amrit Chaphein of Philadelphia.